ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-bluetooth-connectivity.rst

 Once you have connected the Bluetooth data link you can power up the board.
-It is OK to use USB connected power while using the Bluetooth module connected to the APM or PixHawk as the USB connection can supply enough power BUT YOU MUST USE A WALL WART with Micro or Mini USB).
+It is OK to use USB connected power while using the Bluetooth module connected to the autopilot as the USB connection can supply enough power BUT YOU MUST USE A WALL WART with Micro or Mini USB).

 Bluetooth data link's LEDs: